Canon 1100D vs G5X

 It is notable that the G5X offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1100D does not offer wifi capability.
+In contrast, the 1100D does not provide wifi capability.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1100D and the Canon G5 X?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 1100D: